For every woman, beauty is a symbol of power, respect and self-confidence; her image is her letter of introduction to the outside world. Motivated by

 As if that were not enough, women had to have small breasts, wide hips, wavy hair and a sharp nose to be taken as references in terms of beauty.

 For their part, Roman women used tartaric acid obtained from wine leftovers for chemical peeling procedures.
-It should be noted that, among the occupations of certain Roman slaves, was the beautification of their masters, so they had to be specialists in makeup, as well as hairdressing.
+It should be noted that, among the occupations of certain Roman slaves, was the beautification of their masters, so they had to be specialists in makeup as well as hairdressing.

-In this civilization there was already talk of cosmetic surgery, which had a reconstructive value.
+In this civilisation there was already talk of cosmetic surgery, which had a reconstructive value.
 Women submitted to them when they needed to have their eyes, lips, teeth or nose touched up.
 This last case was that of those adulterers or thieves, who were ordered to remove their noses as punishment.

 Christianity vs beauty